adityavijay21/compilervisualizer/README.md

 ## 1. System Overview

-The JavaScript CompilerVisualizer is a web-based tool that allows users to input JavaScript code, visualize the compilation process, and see the resulting output.
+The Compiler Visualizer is a web-based tool that allows users to input JavaScript code, visualize the compilation process, and see the resulting output.
 The system will break down the compilation stages and provide a step-by-step visualization of how the code is transformed.

 ## 2. Key Components